cGMP Cleanrooms

 What is the difference between a cleanroom and a sterile room?

-A cleanroom is a space designed to minimize the number of airborne non-viable particles (such as dust, aerosols, and vapors).
+A cleanroom is a space designed to minimize the number of airborne non-viable particles (such as dusts, aerosols, etc.).
 The cleanliness level of a cleanroom is defined in ISO standards (e.g., ISO 5, ISO 7, and ISO 8) as the maximum number of particles by size that is permitted per cubic meter of air.
 The heart of a cleanroom is the filtration system, which relies on HEPA and sometimes ULPA filters to constantly scrub the air.

-A sterile room’s focus is on the elimination of viable particles (living microorganisms such as bacteria, viruses, fungi, and spores).
-Sterile means free of living matter.
-Sterility is not just a question of air filtration; it’s about integration of design measures and strict procedures, including validation.
+A sterile room’s focus, on the other hand, is ultimately on the elimination of viable particles (living microorganisms such as bacteria, viruses, fungi, and spores) to the extent that it’s possible.
+Sterility is not only a question of air filtration; it’s about integration of design measures and strict procedures that work together to keep out viable dangers.

-A sterile room is a specific type of cleanroom that is designed to control and remove viable particles (microorganisms) using advanced filtration, sterilization, and aseptic techniques.
-The two facilities will only vary as to the degree of focus for controlling contamination.
-And while each is meant to control pollutants, they focus on different types of particles and follow their own standards.
+In other words, a sterile room is a specific type of cleanroom that is designed to control and remove viable particles (microorganisms) using advanced filtration, sterilization, and aseptic techniques.
+The two spaces will only vary as to the degree of focus for controlling contamination.
+And while each is meant to control pollutants, they focus on different types of particles.